What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 Asymmetric Encryption:

-Asymmetric Encryption, also known as public key cryptography, is a type of encryption where two different keys are used for encryption & decryption purpose.
+Asymmetric Encryption, also known as public key cryptography, is a type of encryption where two different keys are used for encryption & decryption purposes.
 A public key & a private key.
 The public key is available to anyone who wants to send an encrypted message, while the private key is kept secret and is used to decrypt the message.

 Asymmetric Encryption